Paklock/HackRF1/Won't-boot.md

 If you device won't boot and leaves you on a black or white screen, then you will need to power off the device and then hold down the UP button while you power it on.
+This could take up to 10 seconds.

-If this does not work, then try the same thing but this time holding the down button.
+If this does not work, then try the same thing but this time holding the down button (Remembering to wait up to 10 seconds).

 What this is doing is loading a different LCD driver to get your device to work.